rrantzau/sketchy/README.md

 ## Top-k items - [The Count-min sketch (CMS)](https://en.wikipedia.org/wiki/Count%E2%80%93min_sketch)

-*What are the top-k most frequent itmes right now, and how do they rankings change over time?*
+*What are the top-k most frequent items right now, and how do they rankings change over time?*

     cd src/cms
     make